jenspetersen/probabilistic-unet/README.md

 As you will have noticed, it also has a pretty generic name.
 That's because it doesn't actually require a U-Net, but can work with arbitrary segmentation architectures, as long as they:

 1. Allow injection of samples in some way.
-2. Provide the same API as our InjectionUNet (look at the calls to self.task_net to see requirements.)
+2. Provide the same signature as our InjectionUNet (look at the calls to self.task_net to see requirements.)

 Our encoder implementation also accepts injections, this is currently not used.
-Make sure to read
+Make sure to read the method docstrings of the ProbabilisticSegmentationNet, there are some quirks, e.g. `.reconstruct()` doesn't compute gradients.

 ## Experiments